English | Help | Sign in | Give Feedback

 • For EPUB files:

-• If you worked with a professional formatter to prepare your eBook, please ask them for an EPUB file that can be uploaded on kdp.amazon.com that meet our specifications outlined in Kindle Publishing Guidelines.
+• If you worked with a professional formatter to prepare your eBook, please ask them for an EPUB file that can be uploaded on kdp.amazon.com that meets our specifications outlined in Kindle Publishing Guidelines.

 • If you used a formatting application to prepare your eBook, export the file in EPUB format and upload it on kdp.amazon.com.
 Find below directions on how you can export your eBook as EPUB using popular applications: